 But why is all of this insignificant?
 Why would you ever need this?

-First of all, the installation of sound absorbing product can contribute to suitable acoustic environment within a space, which is, you could agree, an enjoyable place to be in.
+First of all, the installation of a sound absorbing product can contribute to a suitable acoustic environment within a space, which is, you could agree, an enjoyable place to be in.

-Also, sound absorption is a desirable, or even necessary, solution for schools, sports halls, recording studios, lecture auditoriums, theatres, cinemas, or concert venues.
+Also, sound absorption is a desirable, or even necessary, solution for schools, sports halls, recording studios, lecture auditoriums, theaters, cinemas, or concert venues.

-Therefore, you can find sound absorption anywhere.
+Therefore, you can find sound absorption solutions everywhere.
 Since they are so widely used, you should know what types of materials are there and how you can distinguish them.

 Characteristics of Sound Absorbing Materials